-- Confirm RMA leadership positions and incident management structure and communicate the arrangements to all relevant stakeholders via WebEOC (and other means such as email notifications). - 2.
-Develop a common understanding about what: - has happened;
+Confirm RMA leadership positions and incident management structure and communicate the arrangements to all relevant stakeholders via WebEOC (and other means such as email notifications).

-- · is currently happening; - has to happen; and - potential consequences. - 3.
-Prepare an IAP that describes the IC's intent and response objectives; - 4.
-Disseminate the IAP to all stakeholders via WebEOC and establish processes to monitor the performance and effectiveness of the implemented actions. - 5.
-Establish a communication (briefing) schedule and enter it into the WebEOC Incident. - 6.
-Establish contact with the Regional EM Controller and ensure ongoing communication between the IC and Regional EM Controller in relation to their coordination (consequence management) intent. - 7.
-Determine who the relevant (external to IMT) stakeholders are in the circumstances and who can provide expertise and advice if/as required. - 8.
-Prepare initial public information and media release/s. - 9.
+- 5. Develop a common understanding about what: - has happened; - · is currently happening; - · has to happen; and - potential consequences. - 6.
+Prepare an IAP that describes the IC's intent and response objectives. - 7.
+Disseminate the IAP to all stakeholders via WebEOC and establish processes to monitor the performance and effectiveness of the implemented actions. - 8.
+Establish a communication (briefing) schedule and enter it into the WebEOC Incident. - 9.
+Establish contact with the Regional EM Controller and ensure ongoing communication between the IC and Regional EM Controller in relation to their coordination (consequence management) intent.

+- 10. Determine who the relevant (external to IMT) stakeholders are in the circumstances and who can provide expertise and advice if/as required. - II.
+Prepare initial public information and media release/s. - 12.
 Ensure all information and communication (including decisions) relating to the incident is entered in to the WebEOC Incident.

-By using the AIIMS functional management approach (described above) many of these activities can be performed at the same time by the IC and members of the IMT.
+By using the AIIMS functional management approach, many of these activities can be performed at the same time by the IC and members of the IMT.